Dhu'l-Kifl: Ezekiel

 Al-Kifl is a town in southeastern Iraq on the Euphrates between Najaf and Hillah.
-Variant names for the shrine within al-Kifl are the Dhu'l Kifl Shrine, Marqad Dhu'l Kifl, Qubbat Dhu'l Kifl, Qabr al-Nabi Dhu al-Kifl, Dhu al-Kifl Shrine, Zul Kifl Shrine, Qabr Hazqiyal, Hazqiyal Shrine.
+Variant names for the shrine within al-Kifl are the Dhu'l-Kifl Shrine, Marqad Dhu'l-Kifl, Qubbat Dhu'l-Kifl, Qabr al-Nabi Dhu'l-Kifl, Dhu'l-Kifl Shrine, Zul-Kifl Shrine, Qabr Hazqiyal, Hazqiyal Shrine.
 Hazqiyal (حزقيال) is the Arabic version of the Hebrew name for Ezekiel, which was mostly utilized by Arabic-speaking Sephardic Jews.
-This indicates that the Jews equated Ezekiel and Dhu al-Kifl, and Muslim exegetes followed suit.
+This indicates that the Jews equated Ezekiel and Dhu'l-Kifl, and Muslim exegetes followed suit.

-The Iraqi authorities assert that in 1316 (715–16 AH), the Il khan Öljaitü acquired the rights of guardianship over the tomb of Dhu al-Kifl from the Jewish community.
+The Iraqi authorities assert that in 1316 (715–16 AH), the Il khan Öljaitü acquired the rights of guardianship over the tomb of Dhu'l-Kifl from the Jewish community.
 Consequently, the shrine was renamed according to the Islamic nomenclature for the same prophet. Öljaitü added to the structure by building a mosque and a minaret and restored the shrine, implementing some alterations made clear by comparing its present state with pre-Ilkhanid travelers' descriptions.

 The site remained a Muslim pilgrimage place until the beginning of the nineteenth century, when Menahem ibn Danyal, a wealthy Jew, successfully converted it back to a Jewish site and restored it.
 The minaret remained as the only witness to its tenure as an Islamic site.
 Although the mosque and minaret were built in the 14th century, the antiquity of the shrine and grave cannot be determined.

 Others

-Dhu al-Kifl has also been identified variously with Joshua, Obadiah, Isaiah, and even Gautama Buddha.
+Dhu'l-Kifl has also been identified variously with Joshua, Obadiah, Isaiah, and even Gautama Buddha.